 The Q4 e-Tron 40 ups the ante to 201bhp, and the 0-62mph time drops by half a second despite the addition of a beefier, 77kWh battery that unlocks up to 328 miles of range.
 This costs £44,990; significantly cheaper than the top-spec 50 Quattro model, which sees its range fall to 309 miles on account of its extra power.

 As is the case with the larger e-Tron, there’s also a Sportback version of the Q4 e-Tron too.
 It follows the same recipe of additional style, as long as you’re prepared to compromise rear headroom.

 Read our Audi Q4 Sportback e-Tron review here

 Audi PB e-Tron

-At last year’s Monterey Car week, we saw a range of new concept cars from Mercedes to Infiniti, but the Audi PB18 e-tron might rank as one of of the best.
-The first project designed by Audi’s new Malibu-based North American design team, the PB18 looks like a futuristic take on the Audi R8 from the front, but throws away the rulebook completely at the rear.
+At the 2018 Monterey Car Week, we saw a range of new concept cars from Mercedes to Infiniti, but it was the Audi PB18 e-Tron that caught our attention.
+It was the first project designed by Audi’s new Malibu-based North American design team, and looks like a futuristic take on the Audi R8 from the front, but throws away the rulebook completely at the rear.

-From a shooting-brake rear, to a mid-battery-engined layout, the new PB18 features some key design details which we could see in forthcoming electric production cars.
+From a shooting-brake rear, to a mid-battery-mounted layout, the new PB18 features some key design details which we could see in forthcoming electric production cars like the next R8…

-No decision has been made on how the Audi R8 and TT are going to be replaced.
-Speaking about the new cars he said at Frankfurt, CEO Schot said ‘this is a decision made from the heart.
+That being said, no set-in-stone decision has been made on how the Audi R8 and, indeed, the TT are going to be replaced.
+Speaking about the new cars at Frankfurt a couple of years ago, CEO Schot said ‘this is a decision made from the heart.
 These are halo models and are extremely important to us.
 They might not be called TT and R8 or they might be called that, either way it is still to be decided.
 But we do still need to offer a super sports car.’

 Further electric car reading